Idyllwild–Pine Cove, California: Local

 In the Riverside County Board of Supervisors, Fern Valley, Idyllwild, and Pine Cove are in the Third District, represented by Chuck Washington.

 In the jurisdiction of the Riverside County Sheriff's Department, with Sheriff Chad Bianco.

 The Idyllwild, Pine Cove, Fern Valley area has several local governmental agencies: Idyllwild County Water District, Pine Cove County Water District, Fern Valley State Water District, Idyllwild Fire Protection District, County Service Area 36, County Service Area 38 and Idyllwild Historical Preservation District.

 Transportation

 Forest Folk, using a grant from the Riverside County Transportation Commission, operates the Idyllwild Shuttle, which provides door-to-door service.

 Education

+Almost all of the CDP is in Hemet Unified School District.
+A very small piece is in the Banning Unified School District.